Rowdy Tellez Player Props: Brewers vs. Pirates

-Rowdy Tellez -- .133 average over his past 10 games -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Osvaldo Bido on the hill, on June 30 at 7:05 PM ET.
+Rowdy Tellez -- .167 average over his past 10 games -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on July 1 at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Mets.
+In his previous game he had a one-hit showing (1-for-3) against the Pirates.

 Rowdy Tellez Game Info & Props vs. the Pirates